tianocore-docs/edk2-DscSpecification/2_dsc_overview/23_[defines]_section_processing.md

 **********
 **Note:** EDK II Modules can have unicode string files that contain RFC4646 language codes.
 EDK II modules cannot have unicode string files that contain ISO-629-2 language codes.
-USI-629-2 language codes are only valid for EDK components.
 The format of the statement is specific to processing RFC4646 language code lists.
 **********